-- GS – Games Started – This is the total number of games where the pitcher was the initial pitcher for their team.
+- GS – Games Started – The total number of games where the pitcher was the initial pitcher for their team.

-- H – Hits Allowed – This is how many times the pitcher has allowed the batter to hit the ball.
+- H – Hits Allowed – How many times the pitcher has allowed batters to hit the ball.

-- HBP – Hit Batters – This is the number of batters that step up to the plate.
+- HBP – Hit Batters – The number of batters that step up to the plate.

 - HHB% – Percentage Of Balls That Are Hit By The Batter That Are Line Drivers Or Hard Ground Balls.

-- HLD – Hold – A hold is where a relief pitcher comes into the game and maintains their teams lead while also outing at least one batter.
+- HLD – Hold – When a relief pitcher comes into the game and maintains the lead while also outing getting at least one out.

-- HR – Home Runs Allowed – This is how many times the pitcher allows a batter to make a home run.
+- HR – Home Runs Allowed – How many times the pitcher allows a batter to make a home run.

-- HR/9 – Home Runs Per 9 Innings – This is the average number of home runs per 9 innings.
+- HR/9 – Home Runs Per 9 Innings – The average number of home runs per 9 innings.

-- IBB – Intentional Walks – This is the number of intentional walks that are issued by the pitcher.
+- IBB – Intentional Walks – The number of intentional walks issued by the pitcher.

 - IR – Inherited Runner – An inherited runner is a runner who is currently on a base when the relief pitcher comes into the game.
 Any of these runners who score against the relief pitcher do not contribute to his ERA.

-- IP/GS – Inning Pitched/Games Started – This is the average number of innings that are pitched per each game started.
+- IP/GS – Inning Pitched/Games Started – The average number of innings pitched per each game started.

 - K – Strikeout – Strikeout statistics are recorded for both pitchers and batters.

-- K% – Strikeout Percentage – This is the pitchers strikeoutsas a percentage of the total batters faced divided by the total plate appearances.
+- K% – Strikeout Percentage – The pitcher’s strikeouts as a percentage of total batters faced divided by total plate appearances.

-- K/9 – Strikeouts Per 9 Innings – This is the average amount of strikeouts per 9 innings.
+- K/9 – Strikeouts Per 9 Innings – The average amount of strikeouts per 9 innings.

-- K/BB – Strikeouts Per Walk – This is the amount of strikeouts divided by the number of walks.
+- K/BB – Strikeouts Per Walk – The number of strikeouts divided by the number of walks.